 Can Cerebral Palsy Cause Scoliosis?

 Individuals with cerebral palsy can experience high or low muscle tone, or a combination of both.
 Low muscle tone in the core can make it difficult for children to sit upright without support and stay balanced.
 As a result, many individuals with poor trunk stability may start to regularly lean to the side.

 Similarly, high muscle tone can also pull the body into abnormal postures.
-While it doesn’t seem harmful, the body can get accustomed to consistently compromised posture, which can cause scoliosis to develop.
+While it may not initially seem harmful, the body can get accustomed to consistently compromised posture, which can cause scoliosis to develop.

 While cerebral palsy can cause scoliosis, the two conditions are not always related.
 Some individuals may have a genetic predisposition to scoliosis and other times, the cause is unknown.
 Of note, scoliosis cannot cause cerebral palsy.